iamritesh25/Frontend-Project/README.md

-# Interactive Mall Map Interface
+# "MallMate" an Interactive Mall Map Interface.

 An interactive, multi-floor mall navigation system with a modern UI, built to help visitors easily find stores and explore shopping centers.